S-ecki/ANTLR-Interpreter/README.md

 The program is put together by 3 main parts:
 1. The `.g4` file defines the grammar on which the interpreter works.
 It sets up lexer and parser rules that will later get used.
 2. The `VisitorImplementation` is the heart of the program.
-It tells the interpreter what to do for every possible input set up in the grammar file.
+It specifies the interpreter´s action for every possible input set up in the grammar file.
 3. `BigCalcProg.java` serves as the main.
 It sets up the ParseTree, visits the root, prints the result and handles errors.